AlexandreDdaCosta/olympus/README.md

 The goal of the olympus project is to create a web platform for both development and deployment.
 It is designed around regularly-maintained, enterprise-class software, and it can be scaled up to major deployments and down to a single, home-based server.
-The ideal use-case is of a small, local installation using a number of tiny servers as nodes.
+The ideal use case is of a small, local installation using a number of tiny servers as nodes.
 The tiny server class has the advantage of being both cheap to purchase and low on power consumption.
 A single, robustly-built data center class server can host olympus, but